0x1Avram/js-deobfuscator/README.md

 ```
 5) Run babel via CLI for transpilation

-Example for transpiling 'a.txt' file to 'output.js' file. ('a.txt' is the input file, not parsed by espirma; 'output.js' is the output file, successfully parsed by esprima)
+Example for transpiling 'a.txt' file to 'output.js' file. ('a.txt' is the input file, not parsed by espirma; 'output.js' is the output file, successfully parsed by esprima):
 ```
 npx babel a.txt -o output.js
 ```